fcamilleri22/dots/README.md

  - Minor version number increments indicate the addition of either a complete new feature or a change that requires running `updateDots` to complete the update. **The `0.1` release denotes the initial public posting to reddit.com/r/unixporn.**
  - Patch version number increments indicate any other public commit to `master` that definitely does not require the user to perform any action other than pulling the latest version from GitHub to make active. **The addition of these versioning rules to this documentation constitutes version 0.1.1**

-## Roadmap of Definite Upcoming Changes (in priority order)
+## Roadmap of Upcoming Changes (in priority order)
-1. Better WebDev tools/configurations, such as linters and other utilities.
+1. **[Released Oct.
+26, 2018]** Better WebDev tools/configurations, such as linters and other utilities + Improved Atom Theming.
-2. Weather Widget
+2. Weather Widget for Polybar
-3. Intellij Idea configurations for Java/Scala/Kotlin development, as well as `wal` integration.
+3. **[On Hold Indefinitely]** Intellij Idea configurations for Java/Scala/Kotlin development, as well as `wal` integration.
-4. `updateDots` optimizations.
+4. `updateDots` optimizations (some of the package managers included will sometimes reinstall already up-to-date packages.
+Need to stop this.)
-5. Improve Firefox theme handling, automatically handle extensions
+5. Improve Firefox theme handling, automatically handle extensions.
-6. Improve Atom and Intellij color themes and Compton config.
+6. Improve Compton/Dunst configs further, re-explore Intellij color themes.
 7. Explore base switch to straight Arch Linux, Manjaro-Architect, or a completely new flavor entirely.
 8. Prettier bootup process.
 9. Multiple (human) user login setups/login manager

+### Notes regarding roadmap status
+- I attempted looking into the current state of Intellij/wal integrations/alternate Intellij themes, and I was very disappointed.
+Thus, **this specific pywal integration is indefinitely on hold.** I will still be releasing an update with plugins and more customizations for Intellij, but, for the time being, I'm sticking to their Darcula theme.
+If anyone wants to try their hand at making pywalled intellij not look bad, I've included my progress thus far in the branch `intellij-pywal`

 ## Special Thanks
 I'd like to thank all the Manjaro/Arch Linux maintainers out there, especially [Bernhard Landauer](https://github.com/oberon-manjaro), aka "oberon", the primary maintainer of the Manjaro i3 Community Edition.